 College of Engineering programs

 Washington high school juniors participate in a two and a half week summer session.
 Participants prepare for college-level math and engineering in a supportive, challenging, and fun learning community that prepares them for a bright future in engineering.

-A free 2-day event in the spring oriented toward 4th through 8th grade students and draws up to 10,000 visitors to campus each year.
+This 2-day event in the spring is oriented toward 4th-8th grade students and draws up to 10,000 visitors to campus each year.
 UW engineering students and faculty share their work with students, teachers, families and the community, featuring hands-on activities that demonstrate the exciting work of engineers.

 Other engineering and UW summer programs